cgorman/tensorflow-som/README.md

  ![Example U-Matrix](https://github.com/cgorman/tensorflow-som/blob/master/example_umatrix.png)

-Note that the example requires scikit-leran to be installed.
+Note that the example requires scikit-learn to be installed.

  I was going to write a blog post about this but I ended up just repeating everything I wrote in the comments, so please read them if you'd like to understand the code.
 For reference, the batch formula for SOMs is